 Are you using your Mouse?

-Don't let your mouse slow you down.
-If you are not using all of your fingers typing, you might want to stop reading here and go over to a typewriting course.
-The following recommendation also assumes that you are using a feature rich editor like vim or an ide.
+vim or an ide.
 Every single time you move your hand over to your mouse for a click there is a keyboard shortcut for the exact action that you are not aware of, or not used to.
 You want to learn these.
 It's really not that hard, you'll get used to it faster than you'd think.
 Just begin by putting your mouse over to the other (or wrong) side of your keyboard.
 You're now forcing yourself to think every time you want to click.
 When this happens, remember to think of a possible solution using your keyboard.
 Don't know any?
 Ask your friends or search the internet (yes, you can use your mouse for that).
 BUT: Do not use your mouse for what ever action you wanted to perform.
 After following these simple rules for a few days, you'll notice how irrelevant your mouse has become.
 If you start feeling comfortable using your keyboard only, you could even try some sessions with your mouse plugged out.
-Mastering your keyboard will significantly boost your development speed.

 Tip: You could print out a list of your IDEs shortcuts and use it as a cheatsheet